martinmib/organic/README.md

 font-family: 'Source Serif Pro', serif;

-I used the 'Source Serif Pro' font, with a backup of serif.
+The headings used the 'Source Serif Pro' font, with a backup of serif.
 The slim design was neat and simple.
 Probably could be thicker for hard of sight

 ### P:

-font-family: 'Tinos', serif; */
+The paragraphs used the font-family: 'Tinos', serif; */ i think it stands out maybe a little too much but it is easily read